tfabris/CrowCam/README.md

   the Synology log.

-To troubleshoot a script, or to see more details about how a script is working, edit the script, locate its debugMode variable, and set it to:
+To troubleshoot a script, or to see more details about how a script is working, edit the script, locate its debugMode variable, and temporarily set it to:

      debugMode="Synology"